1976 Spanish political reform referendum

-A referendum on political reform was held in Spain on Wednesday, 15 December 1976, to gauge support for either the ratification or repealing of the Political Reform Act which had been approved by the Cortes Españolas on 18 November 1976.
+A referendum on political reform was held in Spain on Wednesday, 15 December 1976, to gauge support for either the ratification or repealing of the Political Reform Law which had been approved by the Cortes Españolas on 18 November 1976.
 The question asked was "Do you approve of the Political Reform Bill?" (¿Aprueba el Proyecto de Ley para la Reforma Política?).
 The referendum resulted in 97.4% of valid votes in support of the bill on a turnout of 77.7%.